-Plan Description - The State Teachers Retirement System of Ohio (STRS) administers a cost-sharing Health Plan administered for eligible retirees who participated in the defined benefit or combined pension plans offered by STRS.
+The State Teachers Retirement System of Ohio (STRS) administers a cost-sharing Health Plan administered for eligible retirees who participated in the defined benefit or combined pension plans offered by STRS.
 Ohio law authorizes STRS to offer this plan.
 Benefits include hospitalization, physicians' fees, prescription drugs and partial reimbursement of monthly Medicare Part B premiums.
-Medicare Part B premium reimbursements will be discontinued effective January 1, 2020.
+Medicare Part B monthly reimbursement elimination date was postponed indefinitely.
 The Plan is included in the report of STRS which can be obtained by visiting www.strsoh.org or by calling (888) 227-7877.

 Funding Policy - Ohio Revised Code Chapter 3307 authorizes STRS to offer the Plan and gives the Retirement Board discretionary authority over how much, if any, of the health care costs will be absorbed by STRS.
 Active employee members do not contribute to the Health Care Plan.
 Nearly all health care plan enrollees, for the most recent year, pay a portion of the health care costs in the form of a monthly premium.
 Under Ohio law, funding for post-employment health care may be deducted from employer contributions, currently 14 percent of covered payroll.
-For the fiscal year ended June 30, 2018, STRS did not allocate any employer contributions to post-employment health care.
+For the fiscal year ended June 30, 2022, STRS did not allocate any employer contributions to post-employment health care.

-OPEB Liabilities, OPEB Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to OPEB
+OPEB Liabilities, OPEB Asset, OPEB Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to OPEB

-The net OPEB liability was measured as of June 30, 2017, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of that date.
-The Academy's proportion of the net OPEB liability was based on the Academy's share of contributions to the respective retirement systems relative to the contributions of all participating entities.
+The net OPEB liability and net OPEB asset were measured as of June 30, 2021, and the total OPEB liability and asset used to calculate the net OPEB liability and net OPEB asset were determined by an actuarial valuation as of that date.
+The Academy's proportion of the net OPEB liability and net OPEB asset were based on the Academy's share of contributions to the respective retirement systems relative to the contributions of all participating entities.
 Following is information related to the proportionate share and OPEB expense:

-SERS STRS Total Proportion of the Net OPEB Liability Current Measurement Date 0.00169440% 0.00428606% Prior Measurement Date 0.00140167% ( 0.00517589% Change in Proportionate Share 0.00029273% -0.00088983% Proportionate Share of the Net OPEB Liability \$ 45,473 \$ 167,226 \$ 212,699 OPEB Expense \$ 4,175 \$ (57,826) \$ (53,651)
+SERS STRS Total Proportion of the Net OPEB Liability/asset Prior Measurement Date Proportion of the Net OPEB Liability/asset 0 .0033549% 0.0 00369927% Current Measurement Date 0 .0039115% 0.0 00430075% Change in Proportionate Share 0 .0005566% 0.0 00060148% Proportionate Share of the Net OPEB Liability/(asset) \$ 74,028 \$ (90,678) \$ (16,650) OPEB Expense \$ 8,833 \$ (14,669) \$ (5,836)

-NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2018
+NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2022

-At June 30, 2018, the Academy reported deferred outflows of resources and deferred inflows of resources related to OPEB from the following sources:
+At June 30, 2022, the Academy reported deferred outflows of resources and deferred inflows of resources related to OPEB from the following sources: